VVUQ · Module 4 of 10

 4.4 The validation domain

-A validation certifies the model only over the range of conditions actually tested, the validation domain.
+Validation evidence covers only the conditions actually tested, which bound the validation domain.
 Predictions at conditions between tested points are interpolation, supported by the validation; predictions outside are extrapolation, which the validation does not cover.

 4.5 Interpolation versus extrapolation

-Using a validated model inside its domain carries the validated uncertainty.
-Using it outside requires additional justification, because the physics may change and no data constrain the model there.
+Evidence obtained at tested conditions does not automatically transfer to an untested condition, even one that is interpolative: applicability depends on the quantity of interest, other operating conditions, model assumptions, and whether the governing physical regime remains comparable.
+Using the model outside the tested range requires additional justification, because the physics may change and no data constrain the model there.
 Recognising which side of the boundary a prediction falls on is essential to credibility.

 Engineering connection: a turbulence model validated at one Reynolds number range cannot be assumed valid at another without new evidence, a distinction that governs every simulation-based decision.

-A simulation predicts S = 1.05 and a validation experiment measures D = 1.00 with an experimental uncertainty uD = 0.03.
-Decide whether the comparison error signals a real model discrepancy.
+A simulation predicts S = 1.05 and a validation experiment measures D = 1.00 with an experimental standard uncertainty uD = 0.03.
+Calculate the comparison discrepancy and state what this comparison does and does not establish.

 Worked example 2: inside or outside the validation domain